 Although Kenya is considered the birthplace of the safari what is not well known is that photographic safaris were happening in the Kruger National Park in South Africa from as early as 1927.
-The idea of utilizing the park for safaris was first mooted as early as 1923 when the reserve was still known as the Sabie Game Reserve
+The idea of utilizing the park for safaris was first mooted as early as 1923 when the reserve was still known as the Sabie Game Reserve.

 The idea was to provide patrons of the train running from Johannesburg to Lourenco Marques an overnight stop to experience the park.
 Rangers would act as guides when accompanying guests in the park.

-- the present day northern part of the park - and parts of the Sabie Game Reserve.
+When the Kruger National Park was established in 1926 it incorporated the Shingwedzi Game Reserve - the present day northern part of the park - and parts of the Sabie Game Reserve.
 Some of the Sabie Game Reserve was returned to private ownership and it is here that the idea of the Luxury African Safari was born.